alecstem/REUWebsite/pseudocode.md

 Type in lats(1) and longs(1)\
 Type in lats(2) and long(2)\
+Sort input coridnate from max lat, max long, min lat, min long\
 Search API for Databases in that region\
 Get json data for these databases\
+  Extract altname of database and EPSG converison code\
     Check all the files in that database\
     Download first file in database\

 Convert downloaded laz file to las file\
 Convert las file to ascii file\